MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - Smaller documents consume lower bandwidth for retrieval and editing, lowering egress charges from the storage vendor.
 This makes the auditing process less expensive.
 - A possible drawback is that some methods of compression may require decompression software at client end for retrieval.

+Thus the commandment, "Compress your documents."

-# Cloak Your Documents: Encryption
+# Commandment VII: Cloak Your Documents: Encryption

+The commandment, "Cloak your documents" tries to meet the needs of some collections for privacy.
 Encryption of documents may be required for secrecy, digital rights management, or other reasons.
 If a document is encrypted after it has been compressed, the encryption generally does not impose an additional size burden on the document.
 Thus encryption does not compromise the advantage gained by compression, though it does have some impact on potential document losses.

 - An encrypted document is more fragile in the sense that it, if damaged by an error, it may not be recoverable even with extraordinary efforts.
 (Contrast with text documents, still photo, video, and audio files.)
 - A collection of encrypted documents is more subject to large shocks, associated failures where multiple servers are immediately affected.
 E.g., losing the encryption keys can cause all the copies on several servers to be irretrievable.